Written By:

 6. WPS Button

 If you want an easy setup, look for an extender with a WPS button.
-This allows for a quick connection without manual work.
-It makes starting your network extension fast and simple.
+It allows you to connect to your network with a single press, avoiding complicated manual setups.

 7. Mobile App Compatibility